Student decision note

 Historically, federal law limited savings withdrawals to 6 per month.
 While the Fed relaxed this rule in 2020, many banks still enforce it in their own policies.

-- The Trap: If you use your savings account like a checking account (transferring money out 10 times a month for pizza), the bank might close your account or convert it to checking.
+- The Trap: If you use your savings account like a checking account (transferring money out 10 times a month for pizza), the bank might close your account or convert it to a checking account.

 - The Fix: Plan your transfers.
-Move a lump sum of "spending money" once a month.
+Move a lump sum of "spending money" once a month to your checking account.

 Strategy: How to Structure Your Student Finances

-- The Spoke (HYSA): Your Ally/SoFi/Varo account.
-This is where 90% of your liquid cash lives.
+- The Spoke (HYSA): Your Ally, SoFi, or Varo account.
+This is where 90% of your liquid cash lives, earning interest.

-- The Flow: Direct deposit goes to Checking.
+- The Flow: Your direct deposit goes to Checking.
 You immediately transfer the "Savings" portion to the HYSA.

 Why "Loyalty" is a Scam